l3laze/debug/README.md

 #### Supports

  * Terminal coloring for namespace & timestamps.
- * ISO timestamp of call to ebug or millisecond difference of timestamps between calls to ebug for the given namespace.
+ * Real time timestamp of call to `ebug` or millisecond difference of timestamps between calls to `ebug` for the given namespace.
  * Optional global namespace prefix for messages.
-Defaults to nothing.
  * Custom string for spacing around namespaces in messages.
-Defaults to a single space.
  * Uses [util.format](https://nodejs.org/api/util.html#util_util_format_format_args)
 internally, so all of the formatting there is available.